bennyvdhoogen/nova-codesnippet/README.md

 ## Thanks to

-This packages dependes on the `Prism` and `vue-code-highlight` packages for syntax highlighting.
+This packages depends on the `Prism` and `vue-code-highlight` packages for syntax highlighting.
 All credits in that regard go to the maintainers of those packages.